Pete-Hall/weekend-jquery-server-calculator/README.md

   - [x] create GET request to send the equations2 array
   - [x] send the equations from server to the DOM
   - [x] create math logic on server side - works with 2 numbers (n + x works but n + x * y does not).
 This is fine for now.
-- [ ] only allow the POST call to happen if all necessary input is ready
+- [x] only allow the POST call to happen if all necessary input is ready
   - [x] add to baseline calculator
   - [x] add to stretch interface (added operator button limitations to get around this.
 Any equation without a number replaces the blank number with a 0).
+    [ ] add user limitations to the decimal button.
 - [ ] allow a user to clear the history by clicking on a button.
 Technically this shouldn't be a GET or a POST.
 Look into making a DELETE request!
 (DELETE deletes info already on the server)
   - [x] add to baseline calculator
   - [ ] add to stretch interface